GinoGalotti/resume/_posts/2016-05-14-gamificating-testing.md

 title: Gamificating testing
 date: 2016-05-14 12:48
 author: Gino Galotti
+style: fill
-categories: [Gamification, Quaility Assistance, Testing]
+tags: [Gamification, Quaility Assistance, Testing]
 ---
 Gamification is one of those buzz words that you can easily find in articles, not only relating to the Software industry.
 There are numerous examples, both successes, and failures, but I want to talk about applying some gamification concepts to the testing world.
 I've never heard of any case, so I'll talk about some things we tried and ideas I want to try in the future.